 8 Steps to Prep

 You can help your pest control technician rid your home of a mouse or rat problem by completing the following 8 Prep Steps prior to service:

 - Make sure that all food that is not in a can or jar is stored in the refrigerator or heavy plastic container during service, and for at least two weeks afterward.
-This includes chips, candies, nuts, cereals, breads, any grain-based food, pet foods, etc., that are normally stored in upper or lower cabinets, on counter tops, or on top of the refrigerator.
+This includes chips, candies, nuts, cereals, bread, any grain-based food, pet foods, etc., that are normally stored in upper or lower cabinets, on countertops, or on top of the refrigerator.
 Although usually bagged, rodents can chew right through plastic bags to get to foods.

 - Remove all items from the top of the refrigerator and from beneath the kitchen sink to allow access to these areas.

 - When the technician arrives, discuss the situation with him or her, making note of areas where mice or signs of mice have been seen.

 - The technician may be setting and placing a variety of baits and traps.
 Do not touch or disturb these during or after the service.

 - For ongoing control, clean, sweep and vacuum the home regularly.
 Take out the trash on a regular basis, keep lids on trash cans, and keep all areas as clean as possible.